AFoeee/additional-urwid-widgets/README.md

 The python library [`urwid`](http://urwid.org/index.html) contains many basic widgets, but lacks (in my opinion) "more specialized" widgets, such as a date picker.

-This project contains such "more specialized" widgets.
+This project provides such "more specialized" widgets.

 See the corresponding wiki entries of the widgets for more information.